rits1309/web-app-using-docker-and-EKS/README.md

 A Dockerfile is a script used by Docker to build an image.
 Here's how to create a Dockerfile to containerize the Flask application.
 ### Dockerfile:
 ```
-FROM python:3.9-slim #### Use the official Python image from Docker Hub
+FROM python:3.9-slim
-# Set the working directory inside the container
 WORKDIR /app
-# Copy the current directory contents into the container at /app
 COPY . /app
-# Install dependencies
 RUN pip install --no-cache-dir -r requirements.txt
-# Expose port 80 to communicate with the container
 EXPOSE 80
-# Define the command to run the application
 CMD ["python", "app.py"]
 ```
-This Dockerfile will:
+### This Dockerfile will:
     Start with a slim Python image.
     Copy the current directory files into the Docker image.
     Install the required dependencies.
     Expose port 80 (as Flask runs on port 80).
     Define the command to run the Flask app.
 Step 3: Create a requirements.txt File
 In the requirements.txt file, list the dependencies needed to run the Flask app, including Flask itself. requirements.txt: